AlanBarber/CodeKatas/README.md

  1. Look and Say Sequence

-    Modify the CalculateNextSequence() function to calculate the next member of a given inputed look and say sequence
+    Modify the CalculateNextSequence() function to calculate the next member of a given inputted look and say sequence

-    A look and say sequence is sequence of a integers where the next seqence is formed by counting the number of grouped digits in the previous sequence.
+    A look and say sequence is sequence of integers where the next sequence is formed by counting the number of grouped digits in the previous sequence.

     For example, starting at "1" you read as "one number 1" and write it as "11".
 "11" is read as "two number 1s" and written as "21".
 "21" is read as "one number 2 and one number 1" and written as "1211".